systembolaget/Physical-computing-wireless-tutorial-13d-CO2-and-PM-2.5-monitor-with-ESP32-and-Adafruit-IO/README.md

 # Physical computing wireless tutorial - CO2 and PM 2.5 monitor with ESP32 and Adafruit IO

 Easy Arduino TX.
-Monitor CO2 and PM 2.5, display on 7-segment displays, and transmit to Adafruit IO
+Monitor CO2 and PM 2.5 levels, display on 7-segment displays, and transmit to Adafruit IO

 ### Result